Warfion/TechConnect26/GenericLabSetup_WithDownloadFiles.md

 ## Login

-1. Hello @lab.User.FirstName, on @lab.VirtualMachine(SEA-DEV).SelectLink click @lab.CtrlAltDelete to activate the Ctrl + Alt + Delete sequence and bring up the logon page.
+1. Hello @lab.User.FirstName, on @lab.VirtualMachine(SEA-DEV).SelectLink select @lab.CtrlAltDelete to activate the Ctrl + Alt + Delete sequence and bring up the logon page.

     >[!KNOWLEDGE] Any links like the one above will send Ctrl+Alt+Delete to the selected machine.
 This can also be done the **Keyboard** menu in the upper-left hand corner of the screen.